The Best of VANITY FAIR

 Undeniably curious, ecumenical in his taste in people, scourge of Gawker, the tech billionaire has captivated some of his ideological opponents with a series of TED Talk–like dinners.
 In the Los…

-VANITY FAIR on Quiet Quitting
+VANITY FAIR on Society

 VANITY FAIR on Steve Jobs